kiegroup/mock-github/README.md

 #### Utility functions

-There multiple utility functions available to extract information about the state of the repositories.
+There multiple utility functions available to extract information about the state of the repositories and perform some action on them.

 ```typescript
 const github = new MockGithub("path to config");